iamsquare/convert-units/README.md

 This library depends on [`ramda`](https://github.com/ramda/ramda) and [`ramda-extension`](https://github.com/tommmyy/ramda-extension).

-These imports are ***not*** `tree-shaken`, so if you're bundling this library in a project please refer to your bundler's documentation.
+These imports are _**not** tree-shaken_, so if you're bundling this library in a project please refer to your bundler's documentation.
-Note that *Rollup* and *Webpack* should handle this without extra-effort.
+Note that *Rollup* and *Webpack* should handle tree-shaking without extra-effort.

+## To-do list

+- [ ]: port `convertToBest` functionality.
+- [ ]: extends and refactor tests.
+- [ ]: allow conversion between an arbitrary number of systems in the same measure family (eg. metric ↔ imperial ↔ lorem ipsum ↔ metric).

 ## License